HenryJobst/keycloak-postgres-docker-compose/README.md

-# Keycloak with Let's Encrypt Using Docker Compose
+# Keycloak using Docker Compose

-📙 The complete installation guide is available on my [website](https://www.heyvaldemar.com/install-keycloak-using-docker-compose/).
+This repo is a modified version (exclude bundled traefik) of the original [repo](https://github.com/heyValdemar/keycloak-traefik-letsencrypt-docker-compose) of Vladimir Mikhalev.
+See there for further informations.

-❗ Change variables in the `.env` to meet your requirements.
+❗ Copy `.env.example` to `.env` and change voriables to meet your requirements.

-💡 Note that the `.env` file should be in the same directory as `keycloak-traefik-letsencrypt-docker-compose.yml`.
+💡 Note that the `.env` file should be in the same directory as `keycloak-postgres-docker-compose.yml`.

 Create networks for your services before deploying the configuration using the commands:

-`docker network create traefik-network`

 `docker network create keycloak-network`

+Change the traefic network name (proxy) in `keycloak-postgres-docker-compose.yml` according to your needs.

 Deploy Keycloak using Docker Compose: